Why Business R&D Has Been Faltering

-From 1981 to 1995, Australian businesses made steady progress in lifting the proportion of R&D performed by the sector as a percentage of GDP.
+Between 1981 and 1995, Australian businesses made steady progress in increasing the proportion of R&D performed by the sector as a percentage of GDP.

-When the across-the-board tariff cuts announced in 1988 came into effect, the proportion dropped and then recovered progressively, reaching the equivalent of 1.37% of GDP in 2007.
+When the across-the-board tariff cuts announced in 1988 took effect, the proportion dropped and then recovered progressively, reaching the equivalent of 1.37% of GDP by 2007.

-The collapse associated with the GFC pushed the proportion back to 0.92% in 2019.
+The collapse associated with the GFC pushed the proportion back to 0.92% in 2019 and 0.67% in 2023.
+The largest decline in R&D was in the Energy sector, primarily among fossil fuel companies.

-Some suggest that these companies moved from exploration to extraction, while another explanation is that they switched to investing in new businesses, such as alternative energy R&D — but not in Australia.
+Some suggest that these companies transitioned from exploration to extraction, while another explanation is that they shifted their focus to investing in new businesses, such as alternative energy research and development, but not in Australia.

-Mineral Resources R&D also declined, also suggesting that global miners have cut back on their R&D, but are conducting their R&D elsewhere.
+Mineral Resources R&D also declined, suggesting that global miners have reduced their R&D efforts, but are instead conducting their R&D elsewhere.

-Although the GFC hit Information and Communication Services R&D hard, there was increased R&D investment from 2012-13, while R&D investment in Commercial Services and Tourism, which includes banking and finance, fell significantly from 2015-16, recovering again from 2019-20.
+Although the GFC had a significant impact on Information and Communication Services R&D, there was an increase in R&D investment from 2012-13.
+In contrast, R&D investment in Commercial Services and Tourism, which includes banking and finance, fell substantially from 2015-16, but recovered from 2019-20.

 Manufacturing R&D, which had recovered from the tariff cuts in the 1990s, fell by a relatively small amount after the GFC, but has taken a fall since 2019-20, suggesting a COVID-19 influence.